-She withdrew the pins from her hair; the tightness had begun to give her a headache.
-She slipped into the wardrobe, changed into more comfortable attire, and massaged her head briefly before pulling her hair back in a long ponytail.
-She redonned her throwing gauntlet and pouch; after her night, she decided being prepared a prudent choice.
+She withdrew the pins from her hair; the tightness had given her a headache.
+She slipped into the wardrobe that filled the right-hand wall, changed into more comfortable attire, and massaged her scalp before pulling her hair back in a long ponytail.
+She re-donned her throwing gauntlet and pouch; after her night, she decided being prepared was a prudent choice.
 Rin raised an eyebrow but said nothing as he kindly held the door for her.
-He locked it behind her and gave her the key; she wondered which hidden stash he had plucked it from.
+He locked it behind her and gave her the key; she wondered which hidden stash he plucked it from.

-Which was why every Grey Streets establishment that had a shred of a reputation had their large water tank prominently displayed somewhere on their property, and why they used it for only the most important things.
+Which was why every Grey Streets establishment that had a shred of a reputation prominently displayed their large water tank somewhere on their property, and why they used it for only the most important things.
 Drinking, since alternatives were available, was never an important thing.
 Water cost too much to waste in that manner.